UyenDinh171/CS295P-Team02-Winter2022/README.md

 - CYK Algorithm
 - UI Design
 - Recommendation System
+- Flowchart

 ### Work to do
-- Finish the document for this project
-- Finish UI design
 - Implement the collaborative recommendation algorithm
-- Fixing the grammar syntax for the data
+- Fixing the grammar syntax for the data so it can handle the variable type of input
 - Implement the response functions for the chatbot